 - Introductory bonus: 125,000 bonus points for spending $3,000 in the first 3 months after account opening

 You can really rack up the Hilton Honors points with this card.
 But the best value you can usually get for them is around 0.5 cents per point, which is for free night stays.
 At that value, you’ll be getting the equivalent of about 6% cash back when earning at the 12X rate.
 So you’ll earn points faster than with most other cards, but those points won’t typically be worth as much.

 Cardholders also get complimentary Hilton Honors Gold status.
 That comes with extra perks like an 80% point bonus on all Hilton Honors base points earned.
 You’ll get room upgrades when available.
 And your fifth night will be free when booking reward stays of five nights or more.

 There are a number of other benefits and complimentary services to be had.
 Not only that, if you spend $40,000 or more with the card in a calendar year, you’ll get Diamond status for the next year.
 That comes with even better benefits.

 This card is also part of the American Express OPEN business program.
 So you’ll get the same business benefits you get with the SimplyCash Plus card.

-This card has a 0% intro APR for purchases for 9 months, just like the SimplyCash Plus.
+This card has a 0% intro APR for purchases for 9 billing cycles, just like the SimplyCash Plus.
 The extra benefits with the Business Advantage are pretty basic, not as good as the Amex Open business perks.
 But the signup bonus is quite easy to get, and you won’t get one of those with the SimplyCash Plus.